About Me

 Game Changer

 My 25+ dance career includes a bit of everything!
 From tremendous highs to tremendous lows, I have navigated situations which some would not believe.
 My rare journey through the dance industry has shaped me into who I am today and has humbled me.
-It comes down to hard work, remaining kind, inspiring others, holding accountability, and striving to stay true to who you are.
-I hope to share the knowledge I have acquired up until now.
+It comes down to hard work, perseverance, remaining kind, inspiring others, holding accountability, and striving to stay true to who you are and I hope to share this knowledge to help you.
+This journey has defined me and looking back, I wish I had a mentor to accompany me as a training tool to navigate year in school and as I joined three different companies.

 In May 2014, I joined Miami City Ballet, under direction of Lourdes Lopez, as a 1st year Corps de ballet member.
 In February 2018, I was promoted to Soloist following my performance in Jerome Robbins 'In the Night.'
 In January 2022, I was promoted to Principal Soloist and in October 2023, I was promoted to Principal dancer following my performance as the Russian Girl in George Balanchine's Serenade.
 That evening I had the privilege of dancing a triple bill of Balanchine's Serenade, Tharp's In the Upper Room, and Robert's Seachange.
 Since joining MCB, I have performed corps de ballet, soloist, and principal roles in a wide range of George Balanchine, Jerome Robbins, Alexei Ratmansky, Twyla Tharp, Paul Taylor, Justin Peck, Durante Verzola, and Amy Hall Garner ballets and was honored to be chosen to perform Odette and Odile in Alexei Ratmansky's Swan Lake, first for its North American premiere in 2022, again in 2024, and most recently in June 2025.